Design and Technology is a vast subject area and this is reflected in the breadth of this Product Design course.

 In every part of your life you are surrounded by products that have been designed and made.
 In this consumer society it is impossible to escape the impact of Product Design.
 During the course students will be encouraged to develop critical thinking and to observe relationships with the designer, the manufacturer, the user and the world.
 Research and development are vital parts of the design process and will support the making of quality products.

-Which careers could I go into with AS Product Design?
+Which careers could I go into with A Level Product Design?

 Engineering, Architecture, IT, Advertising, Film, Interior design, Fashion Design, Graphic Design, Furniture Design, Marketing and many more.
 Those with other interests and aspirations would benefit from the transferable skills inherent in the course including problem solving, IT, communication, team work and independent learning.

 Over the 2 year course you will be expected to maintain high standards in both your practical and theory based units.
 This course is ideal for creative, innovative and committed students.
-A GCSE in 3D or Graphic Design is preferable but the course would also be suitable for students that can demonstrate a clear commitment to the subject.
+A GCSE in Design & Technology is preferable but the course would also be suitable for students that can demonstrate a clear commitment to the subject.